LDAP Configuration

 DELETE /api/v2/authentication_settings/ldap_configs/:uuid

-indicates the LDAP server configuration uuid
+where uuid indicates the LDAP server configuration uuid

 Request body: none